 - Consequence: For the exchange of physical goods (e.g. products) a powerful and cost-efficient logistics will still be needed and those enterprises or logistic companies, which are able, to ship goods around the globe from A to B most rapidly, most cost-effective and most reliable (including tracking and tracing in real-time) will take over a central role in the digital economy.
 Important: The application of drones and robots in storehouses and for the delivery of goods will ensure, that these companies will in the future need much less human manpower than today.

 - Consequence: Analog to the logistics, (intelligent) robots will take over as well in other socio-economic areas step by step hard, awkward or labor intensive tasks from human beings – at a certain point of time as well in fields of activity, which require interpersonal interactions between human beings, such as in medical and health care or geriatric care.
 One of the most important consequences with hardly foreseeable impact could be the sneaky cannibalization of human couple relationships by intelligent robots.
-To formulate it provocative: Who still wants to perform stressful „relationship work“ with his/her human partner, if „Robot Redford“ and „Julia Robots“ (I apologize for this wordplay) are always available in their best shape only having the well-being of their master in their digital mind?
-Who already gets horrified by this imagination, should make him-/herself aware, that this kind of developments could potentially have as well positive impact, e.g. with regard to the suppression of (enforced) prostitution, human trafficking or wage dumping.
+To put it provocatively: Who still wants to perform stressful „relationship work“ with his/her human partner, if „Robot Redford“ and „Julia Robots“ are always available in their best shape only having the well-being of their master in their digital mind?
+Who already gets horrified by this imagination, should make him-/herself aware, that this kind of developments could potentially have as well positive impact, e.g. with regard to the suppression of prostitution, human trafficking or wage dumping.

 - Consequence: Since intelligent robots will increasingly suppress human manpower, a lot of people (who already get older due to medical progress, more healthy nutrition and better hygiene) will not have a regular income any more at their disposal, but much more leisure time instead.
 This development bears significant social disturbance potential, if the governments are not able to find adequate occupation opportunities for these people.
 To avert the danger, that these people turn towards radical political parties, will require significant creative efforts.
 A high quality education – in form of schooling for kids as well as in form of livelong advanced training for adults – is from my point of view the key element, to canalize the social consequences of this development into the right direction.
 One will see, if proposals, such as the „unconditional basic income“ are able to contribute to the resolution of this problem.